notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

   background-color: var(--shiny-button-background, cornflowerblue);
 }
 ```
+You can think of `var` like an eval, which says "apply the value of this here custom property".
 And this is how you, the user of the element would use it for your custom style:

 ```css
 shiny-button.fancy {